France Crypto Loss Treatment 2026: Intra-Year Offset, No Carryforward (PFU)

 6. Reconcile against DAC8-reported data (see DAC8 impact on individuals).

-Wag3s Folio nets the year under the 150 VH bis method, surfaces the loss-timing impact (so offsetting losses can be realised in the right year), and does not assume PFU carryforward — reconciled against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio nets the year under the 150 VH bis method, surfaces the loss-timing impact so offsetting losses can be realised in the right calendar year, and does not assume PFU carryforward — all reconciled against DAC8-reported activity.
+The minority carryforward argument and any BNC asymmetry are adviser questions; Folio produces the figures and the trail to support a qualified French expert-comptable on them, rather than deciding them.

 Further reading